Daylon-a/SchoolProjects/README.md

-# This si a collection of some codes I created for School projects using C++
+# This is a collection of some codes I created for School projects using C++